jonS90/WordSafe/readme.md

   edit <file>      Edit encrypted file with editor of your choice push <file>      Open an empty editor for you to type in and append the
                    contents you type to <file>
+  read <file>      (NOT IMPLEMENTED) Open encrypted file in editor, but don't
+                   save any changes made
+  change-password  (NOT IMPLEMENTED)
+  change-cipher    (NOT IMPLEMENTED)
   decrypt <file>   Decrypt file to stdout

 Options: